gkrizek/codebuild-ci-sample/README.md

 We can now create our infrastructure in AWS.
 I have provided a CloudFormation template in this repository that creates everything required.

-Choose _Deploy to AWS_ to launch the template in your account.
+Click _Deploy to AWS_ to launch the template in your account.

 Region | Launch Template
 ------------ | -------------